Alex-Nygaard/Martian-communication/README.md

 Improvements
 ----------

+Will be added when a finished product is ready to be evaluated.

 Bibliography

 [1] : "Usability" from the Cambridge Business English Dictionary.
 Retrieved 25.
 Nov 2019 from https://dictionary.cambridge.org/dictionary/english/usability.
 [2] : "Usability" from Techopedia.
 Retrieved 25.
 Nov 2019 from https://www.techopedia.com/definition/4919/usability.
 [3] : "Human-centered design."
 Wikipedia contributors, Wikipedia, The Free Encyclopedia, last updated 3 Nov.
 2019.
 Accessed 25.
 Nov 2019 from https://en.wikipedia.org/wiki/Human-centered_design.